-LIM offers a new generation of filmmakers, already known either for their short films or first features, the opportunity of designing a strong route into limited budget feature film production.
+LIM offers a new generation of filmmakers, already known either for their short films or first features, the opportunity of designing a strong route into independant feature film production.
 The scheme is open to 1st, 2nd and 3rd feature film projects, as well as to artists coming from strong theatre, documentary or visual arts backgrounds.

 LIM is structured around 3 one-week workshops in residency – in March, June and October – in small villages in three different parts of Europe.
 16 film projects selected each year from all over the world as well as 12 Development angels – emerging European producers wanting to strengthen their ability to follow the development of feature film projects.
 The development work is supervised by 9 script-consultants: 3 main tutors and 6 complementary (all of them being writers in activity).

 Every year, during the second workshop, a two days European event takes place to showcase the projects developed within LIM to producers, coproducers, sales agents, funds, etc. The goal is to generate feedbacks and start potential collaborations.
 In the meantime, LIM’s goal is to generate the creation of a European network of professionals triggering both coproductions, new funding, distribution and broadcasting opportunities.